instana/go-sensor/EventAPI.md

 # Example: A High Latency Service Event

 Suppose that we have a remote point of presence monitoring a specific public microservice (_games_) in Eastern Asia that is critical to our infrastructure for that local area.
-When that monitor detects slow response times to it's queries, it reports a custom high latency event to Instana.
+When that monitor detects slow response times to its queries, it reports a custom high latency event to Instana.

 The following example shows how such Go code would send a _critical_ event on the service _games_.